© 2025 Milwaukee Public Media is a service of UW-Milwaukee's College of Letters & Science

 INTERNSHIPS

 WUWM is committed to providing meaningful internships to students.
-Because of the pandemic and remote working, we are unable to provide this opportunity at this time.
-We hope to provide internship opportunities again in 2023.
+We are unable to provide this opportunity at this time and hope to do so again in 2025.

 WUWM is an Equal Opportunity Employer